ReScience/ReScience-submission/code/README.md

+# Requirements

+ - Python 2.7 or 3.4
+ - NumPy 1.8
+ - Matplotlib 1.3

 # Description

-The `augment.py` module contains classes describing the AuGMEnT model, the saccade/anti-saccade task with or without shaping strategy and the probabilistic decision making tasks.
+The `augment.py` module contains classes describing the AuGMEnT model, the saccade/anti-saccade task with or without shaping strategy and the probabilistic decision making task.
-This implementation requires Python 3, NumPy and matplotlib.

 The `simulation.py` executable runs multiple networks training and prints the success rate and median convergence time.
 **_Warning: simulations can be heavily time and processing power consuming._**

 ```
-usage: simulation.py [-h] [-n NETWORKS]
+usage: python simulation.py [-h] [-n NETWORKS]
                      [-t {saccade,saccadenoshaping,probabilistic}]
                      [-p PROCESSORS]